-If one or more PDB files stored on your computer are dragged from their location on the file browser onto an alignment window, Jalview will search the alignment for sequences with IDs that match any of the files dropped onto the alignment.
-If it discovers matches, a dialog like the one in Figure 7.1 is shown, giving the option of creating associations for the matches.
+If you have PDB files stored on your computer named the same way as the sequences in the alignment, then you can drag them from their location on the file browser onto an alignment window.
+Jalview will search the alignment for sequences with IDs that match any of the files, and offer a dialog like the one in Figure 7.1.